thisisobate/kyverno-website/src/content/docs/policies/other/imagepullpolicy-always/imagepullpolicy-always.md

 ---
-title: "Require imagePullPolicy Always"
+title: 'Require imagePullPolicy Always'
 category: Sample
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   If the `latest` tag is allowed for images, it is a good idea to have the imagePullPolicy field set to `Always` to ensure should that tag be overwritten that future pulls will get the updated image.
 This policy validates the imagePullPolicy is set to `Always` when the `latest` tag is specified explicitly or where a tag is not defined at all.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/imagepullpolicy-always/imagepullpolicy-always.yaml" target="-blank">/other/imagepullpolicy-always/imagepullpolicy-always.yaml</a>

 ```yaml